jrmkim50/DistractedDriverApp/README.md

 # DistractedDriverApp

-For Gesture Software, see this Github Repository: https://github.com/jrmkim50/GestureSoftware
+For Gesture Software (the other application in our suite), see this Github Repository: https://github.com/jrmkim50/GestureSoftware

 Alarm from SoundBible.com and Free for Use with Credit